EmersonDeltaV/deltav-edge/developer-guide/microsoft-excel/microsoft-excel.md

     - Query the following URL: `https://{edge ip}/edge/api/v1/Login/GetAuthToken/profile`.
     - Provide the necessary body parameters (Username and Password) to authenticate and retrieve the bearer token.

-4. **Copy access token from the result and paste it in the PowerBI form**:
+4. **Copy access token from the result and paste it in the Microsoft Excel form**:
     <img src="images/bearer-token-sample.png" width=800>

 Remember to replace `{edge ip}` with the actual IP address of your Edge server.
-These instructions will guide you in effectively using the Rest API and Bearer Token within PowerBI. 🚀
+These instructions will guide you in effectively using the Rest API and Bearer Token within Microsoft Excel. 🚀

 And thats it!
 You can now Retrieve your data to the PowerBI and Create Reports, Dashboard or Tables however you like